 Montana State University's name, letterhead, logos, servicemarks, trademarks or other indicia of relationship are used by the organization in connection with its activities.
-This provision does not apply to licensees of the University's registered marks or organizations entering into business contracts with the University for purposes other than fund raising.

 The organization implies or conveys the impression that the organization is sponsored by, affiliated with or related to Montana State University.

 The organization proposes to use Montana State University facilities in connection with the program or fundraising activities of the organization.
 Organizations whose relationship with the University is limited to the rental of facilities or space are excluded from this policy.

-Ad Hoc Fundraising Events may be approved on a case by case basis by the Vice President who supervises the college, department or program which will receive the benefit of the fundraising event if the sponsoring organization is not an Affiliated Support Organization.
+Ad Hoc Fundraising Events may be approved on a case by case basis by the Vice President who supervises the college, department or program which will receive the benefit of the fundraising event if the sponsoring organization is not an Affiliated Organization.

-400.00 APPLICATION FOR RECOGNITION: All organizations covered under this policy must file an application for recognition as an Affiliated Support Organization.
+400.00 APPLICATION FOR RECOGNITION: All organizations covered under this policy must file an application for recognition [Insert link] as an Affiliated Organization.
 The application must be submitted to the Vice President who supervises the college, department or program which will receive the benefit of the fundraising activities of the organization.
+The Vice President will forward a copy of the application to the Vice President for Administration and Finance.
 The application must be approved before the organization engages in activities or fundraising outlined in section 300.00 in support of the University or its programs.

-500.00 APPLICATION PROCEDURES: Each organization seeking recognition shall complete the Application For Recognition As Affiliated Support Organization.

-600.00 APPROVAL: Upon receiving a completed application, the appropriate Vice President will recognize the organization or submit a statement denying recognition.
-This recognition is valid for five years from the date of recognition or such shorter period as may be appropriate for the nature of the university-related activity.
+500.00 APPROVAL: Upon receiving a completed application, Vice President for Administration and Finance will recognize the organization or submit a statement denying recognition.
+This recognition is valid for the period established in the agreement

-700.00 FINANCIAL REQUIREMENTS:
+600.00 FINANCIAL REQUIREMENTS:

-A. Affiliated Support Organizations must use sound fiscal and accounting procedures.
+A. Affiliated Organizations must use sound fiscal and accounting procedures.
 All revenues, donations or gifts obtained and all disbursements must be properly documented and comply with local, state and federal laws.

-B. Any University payments to an Affiliated Support Organization must be made in accordance with an existing agreement that complies with all University and Board of Regents' policies.
+B. Any University payments to an Affiliated Organization must be made in accordance with an existing agreement that complies with all applicable state law and University and Board of Regents' policies.

-C. University employees who would normally authorize or accept a transfer of funds or donations from an Affiliated Support Organization to the University must not act in cases where the funds or donations could benefit them personally, but shall request that their administrative superior act in their place.

-800.00 USE OF FACILITIES AND EQUIPMENT: Arrangements between the University and an Affiliated Support Organization concerning the use office space, storage space, office furniture and equipment, utilities, telephones, photocopying services, computer systems, or similar items shall comply with the and be memorialized in a Facility Use Agreement.
+700.00 USE OF FACILITIES AND EQUIPMENT: Arrangements between the University and an Affiliated Organization concerning the use office space, storage space, office furniture and equipment, utilities, telephones, photocopying services, computer systems, or similar items shall comply with the Facility Use Policy and be memorialized in a Facility Use Agreement.

-900.00 FORMAL AGREEMENT REQUIREMENTS: All agreements between the University and an Affiliated Support Organization shall include, at a minimum, the following provisions:
+800.00 FORMAL AGREEMENT REQUIREMENTS: All agreements between the University and an Affiliated Organization shall include, at a minimum, the following provisions:

+A. A requirement that the organization will comply with federal, state and local laws applicable to such organization.

-A. A provision that protects both parties against conflicts of interest in the performance of the agreement or contract.
+b.
+A provision that protects both parties against conflicts of interest in the performance of the activities of the parties.

 B. A provision that binds the organization to fiscal and accounting practices that are sound, prudent, administered, and reported in accordance with law.

+C. A provision that outlines how gifts and grants are accepted and accounted for by the affiliated organization.

+D. A requirement that the university will be consulted before defining any major needs or priorities for fundraising.

-C. Such audit requirements as are deemed appropriate.
+E. Such audit requirements as are deemed appropriate.

-D. Reporting requirements, including financial statements as may be appropriate, for the university to prepare its financial statement or to audit the records of the organization.
+F. Reporting requirements, including submission of such financial statements as may be appropriate to allow the university to monitor the fundraising activities and comply with applicable laws and policiesn.

-E. Such other provisions as may be necessary to protect the interests of the university.
+G. Such other provisions as may be necessary to protect the interests of the university.